 When you use

-git push ionic master to push a new commit to Ionic Appflow, our platform automatically runs two processes:
+git push ionic master to push a new commit to Ionic Appflow, our platform adds the commit to your Commits page.

 npm install, which will pull in all of your app's node dependencies from the NPM registry.

 npm run build, which will execute whatever build script is specified in the

 scripts field in your app's package.json.
 By default, for Ionic-Angular projects this is

 ionic-app-scripts build.
 The purpose of this build is to generate your app's frontend assets and place them in a

 Note: This step is skipped for Ionic 1 apps.
 They do not require a build, since the